hbs-rcs/hbsgrid-docs/docs/accountmanagement.md

 ### HBSGrid Accounts
 #### For Guest Account Sponsors
 When a guest user requests an account listing you as the sponsor, you will receive an automated email from `noreply@hbs.edu` with a link asking you to review and approve the request.
 Click the link to do so.
-If you do not approve or receive a request from a person you do not recognize, contact RCS at <research@hbs.edu>.
+If you do not approve or if you receive a request from a person you do not recognize, contact RCS at <research@hbs.edu>.

 ![Screenshot of guest account approval screen](imgs/accountapproval.png)